tbadams45/decision-tree/phases/phase2/phase2.md

 but they should be close enough to give a sense of the real picture.

-Once we have all of this information, we can **conduct a "one-at-a-time" sensitivity analysis**, varying one factor at a time within our defined ranges to see how changes in that factor affect our performance metric.
-It follows, then, that we must also pick sensible base values for each factor, so that we can hold all but one factor constant.
+Once we have all of this information, we can **conduct a "one-at-a-time" sensitivity analysis**, varying each factor within our defined ranges to see how changes in that factor affect our performance metric.
+We must also pick sensible base values for each factor, so that we can hold all but one factor constant.

 Ultimately, the most important output we receive from Phase 2 is a box plot which details the **results** of our sensitivity analysis.